-People who don’t have physical boundaries have people who are always upsetting and interrupting their activities.
+People who don’t have visible boundaries have people who are always upsetting and interrupting their activities.

 Importance of physical boundaries

-- Physical boundaries help you personalize your needs and how you attend to them.
+- They help you personalize your needs and how you attend to them.

 - It also guides people’s behaviour when in your space without violating your rights and upsetting you.

 - Establishing your physical space keeps you organized

 - Most physical attacks are usually done close-range.
 When your physical boundary is clear, it’s hardly trespassed.
 A trespass might indicate an attack and it keeps you alert and ready either to fight back or take flight.

 - It establishes respect when boundaries are made known to partners, friends, and people you relate with.

 Examples of physical boundaries you must set in your life

 Here are must-have visible boundaries to establish in your life to protect you from conscious and unconscious abuse and manipulation.